Biological significance of cholesterol

 Processes that determine the cholesterol balance

 Cholesterol can both be synthesized endogenously and obtained from the diet.
 Note that significant amounts of cholesterol only occur in meat, eggs, and milk products; plants and mushrooms contain other sterols but very little cholesterol.
-The fact that vegetarians survive tells us that our capacity to synthesize cholesterol suffices to cover our need for cholesterol entirely.
+The observation that vegetarians survive tells us that our capacity to synthesize cholesterol suffices to cover our need for cholesterol entirely.

 The pathway of cholesterol synthesis is quite elaborate.
 We will start with a general outline and then go through most, but not all of the reactions in detail.